 The difference between a paid and free keyword search platform is miles apart.

-For example for Keysearch not only do share with you the volume of the searches but they will also share the score or difficulty of the keyword.
+For example for Keysearch not only do they share with you the volume of the searches but also the score or difficulty of the keyword.

 The higher the score, the higher the competition.